-Interpretation.
+Interpretation, 1.

-- "Boards of Trustees" means the Boards of Trustees of the Colleges incorporated under paragraph 2; - "Chairman" means the Chairman of each Board of Trustees; - "College" means an original College and "Colleges" shall be construed accordingly: - "Council" means the Council of The Chinese University of Hong Kong. - (1) There shall be a Board of Trustees of Chung Chi College which shall be a Incorporation body corporate and shall have the name of "The Trustees of Chung Chi College" and in that of Board of name shall have perpetual succession, and may sue and be sued, and shall have and use a common seal.
+- In this Schedule, unless the context otherwise requires - "Boards of Trustees" means the Boards of Trustees of the Colleges incorporated under paragraph 2; - "Chairman" means the Chairman of each Board of Trustees; - "College" means an original College and "Colleges" shall be construed accordingly; - "Council" means the Council of The Chinese University of Hong Kong.

+Incorporation 2. of Board of Trustees.

-- (2) There shall be a Board of Trustees of The United College of Hong Kong which shall be a body corporate and shall have the name of "The Trustees of The United College of Hong Kong" and in that name shall have perpetual succession, and may sue and he sued, and shall have and use a common seal. - (3) There shall be a Board of Trustees of New Asia College which shall be a body corporate and shall have the name of "The Trustees of New Asia College" and in that name shall have perpetual succession, and may sue and be sued, and shall have and use a common seal. - (1) Each Board of Trustees shall hold in trust, and administer for the benefit of Powers and its College the movable property which is vested in the Board under paragraph 7; and shall hold in trust for the benefit of the University the buildings the subject of the agreements to be made under paragraph 2 of Schedule 2.
+- (1) There shall be a Board of Trustees of Chung Chi College which shall be a body corporate and shall have the name of "The Trustees of Chung Chi College" and in that name shall have perpetual succession, and may sue and be sued, and shall have and use a common seal. - (2) There shall be a Board of Trustees of The United College of Hong Kong which shall be a body corporate and shall have the name of "The Trustees of The United College of Hong Kong" and in that name shall have perpetual succession, and may sue and be sued, and shall have and use a common seal. - (3) There shall be a Board of Trustees of New Asia College which shall be a body corporate and shall have the name of "The Trustees of New Asia College" and in that name shall have perpetual succession, and may sue and be sued, and shall have and use a common seal.

-duties of Schedule 2.
+Powers and 3. duties of Boards of Trustees.
+Schedule 2.